joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

         ...
     }

-Placing these properties in the type system is significantly lessens the burden of checking for error conditions.
+Placing these properties in the type system significantly lessens the burden of checking for error conditions.
 Lets say that for any given 1 producer of state there are 10 consumers.
 Rather than having each of those 10 defend themselves against error conditions, we can push the responsibility back onto that 1 producer, and either require a single assertion that coerces the type, or even better, that the value is stored into the right type in the first place.